polinchw/terraform/README.md

-# Install an AKS cluster with ArgoCD with Terraform
+# Install an AKS cluster and ArgoCD with Terraform

 ## Description

 This repo has Terraform manifests that will deploy:

-+ AKS Kubernetes Cluster
++ AKS Cluster
 + ArgoCD

 This Terraform example came from Marcel Demper's [Github](https://github.com/marcel-dempers/docker-development-youtube-series) repo.
 Watch his [video](https://www.youtube.com/watch?v=bHjS4xqwc9A) on the